-A professional development plan, when written well, is like creating a custom recipe for your favourite dish.
+Creating a professional development plan, when done well, is like creating a custom recipe for your favourite dish.
 It contains a list of all the ingredients, utensils, and instructions needed to make this dish.
-Like a recipe, a professional development plan shows you how to use your ingredients (your skills and talents) to get what you want (your long term career goals).
-There are several ways to write a professional development plan, but here are a few critical parts that should be included:
+Like a recipe, a professional development plan is your step by step plan of how to use your ingredients (your skills and career path) to go from where you currently are to where you want to be.
+There are several ways to write a professional development plan, but here are a few critical parts that should be thoroughly thought about:

 - Long term career goals

 - Career path